 Users on Facebook respond differently to static, short form and long form animations.
 Certain creatives do well for prospecting, others may perform better for remarketing.
-This split test will help you determine which creatives maximize your audience response in the education stage of the funnel (also known as Consideration).
+Facebook Split Testing these will help you determine which creatives maximize your audience response in the education stage of the funnel (also known as Consideration).

 Variable tested: Short Form Animation vs. Long Form Animation.
 Test on Funnel: Awareness or Education (consideration)

-You may want to know how well your animations perform for various funnel objectives.
-In the top funnel, you may expect the short form animation deliver better results since the audience is unfamiliar with your brand and long-form messaging will likely be skipped.
+Facebook Split Testing can help you know how well your animations perform for various sales funnel objectives.
+In the top funnel, you may expect the short form animation to deliver better results since the audience is unfamiliar with your brand and long-form messaging will likely be skipped.

 But if you are testing your short vs. long form animations on a consideration funnel stage where your audience is already familiar with your brand (you might have included Web visitors in the targeting), then your long-form animation hypothetically shall do better because a more in-depth explanation to a warmer audience is likely to engage with this form of content.

-Split test these two creatives for various audience types to determine which one works better for which objective and funnel stage.
+Facebook Split Testing these two creatives for various audience types to determine which one works better for which objective and funnel stage.

 Variable tested: Placement.
 Test on Funnel: All